 Why and how should teachers use what they know about language remediation to address math problems?

-Mutlistep tasks can be difficult for students who have trouble organizing, naming, or sequencing; however, experience has shown that using instructional methods that forge meaning and context through physically organizing objects, naming the action, and writing the process down.
+Mutlistep tasks can be difficult for students who have trouble organizing, naming, or sequencing; however, experience has shown that these students can be helped by using instructional methods that forge meaning and context through physically organizing objects, naming the action, and writing the process down.

 Students' learning styles must be acknowledged through the development of strategies that compensate for their individual difficulties.
 Woodin has found that using activities that involve visualizing, walking, and talking out problems are effective in developing vocabulary, organizational skills, and oral and written output.